Overview

 non-security, such as a First Trust Deed, to an investor, for which the advisor receives a portion of

 the fees.
-The advisor receive finder's fees or other solicitation fees for referring clients to third party
+The advisor receives finder's fees or other solicitation fees for referring clients to third

-investment advisers and hedge funds.
-Likewise, third parties pay finder’s fees and other solicitation
+party investment advisers and hedge funds.
+Likewise, third parties pay finder’s fees and other

-fees to Legacy Capital Group California for its referrals of individuals to their services or programs
+solicitation fees to Legacy Capital Group California for its referrals of individuals to their services or

-including but not limited to non-clients, investment advisors, accountants, qualified individuals,
+programs including but not limited to non-clients, investment advisors, accountants, qualified

-and/or law firms.
-Disclosures detailing these types of arrangements will be provided to potential
+individuals, and/or law firms.
+Disclosures detailing these types of arrangements will be provided to

 Legacy Capital Group California pays referral fees to individuals qualified as solicitors.
 These and all